 - Kingdom of Loathing has three forms of this.
 The first, actually called Damage Reduction, subtracts damage taken by a set amount, and the second is Damage Resistance, which reduces damage taken by a percentage at certain levels.
 Notably, they reduce all types of damage, regardless of element or type.
 The third, Elemental Resistance, reduces damage of a specific element by a percentage at certain levels.

-- Fallout 3 only used Damage Resistance, but New Vegas brought back Damage Threshold with one quirk.
-It reversed the calculation order, so that DR reduces incoming damage before DT.
-Appropriately, DR is a lot harder to come by, banished to the realms of Med-X and select NPCs.
+- Fallout 3 only used Damage Resistance, but Fallout: New Vegas brought back Damage Threshold with one quirk: It reversed the calculation order, so that DR reduces incoming damage before DT.
+Appropriately, DR is a lot harder to come by, banished to the realms of Med-X and select NPCs, but stacking multiple chems while wearing good armor can make you an Implacable Man.
 Another change is that the minimum amount of damage you can take is 20%, rather than the 15% of Fallout 3Technically .

 - Mechs in Super Robot Wars titles can have physical shields or Deflector Shields that reduce damage by a percentage or a set amount.
 Larger units also take less damage from smaller ones, and certain pilot skills also reduce damage (usually one named "Guard", and some character-specific things).